SafeEHA/G3-workshop/Jenkins-CI-task.md

 In this assignment, you will set up two Jenkins jobs for two different JavaScript applications.
 This will help you understand both Freestyle and Pipeline jobs in Jenkins.

-Here's a detailed step-by-step guide for your students to create a CI pipeline for a plain JavaScript todo-list app and a counter app using Jenkins.
-This guide includes installation instructions and documentation links for reference.

----

 # CI Pipeline Assignment: Todo List and Counter Apps

 ## Part 1: Jenkins Freestyle Project for Todo List App